Christian-Hummel/IMC-Assignment-2/README.md

 **Customer**

-register() - adds a customer to the agency
+register() - adds a customer to the agency - c

 book_trip() - accepting the offer from the agent, a booked trip will be counted as visited for stats